cespare/reflex/README.md

 ### Patterns

 You can specify files to match using either shell glob patterns (`-g`) or regular expressions (`-r`).
 If you don't specify either, reflex will run your command after any file changes.

-You cannot specify glob patterns and regular expressions.
+You can specify inverse matches by using the `--inverse-glob` (`-G`) and `--inverse-regex` (`-R`) flags.

+If you specify multiple globs/regexes (e.g. `-r foo -r bar -R baz -G x/*/y`), only files that match all patterns and none of the inverse patterns are selected.

 The shell glob syntax is described [here](http://golang.org/pkg/path/filepath/#Match), while the regular expression syntax is described [here](https://code.google.com/p/re2/wiki/Syntax).
 The path that is matched